stackcheats/stacksheets/Replace-H2-with-Postgres.md

 #### User Management

+> Below described steps are to change the default LDAP user-store to JDBC user-store.
+You can skip the following changes, if you want to keep the default LDAP user-store as out-of-the-box.

-Comment the existing `WSO2CarbonDB` datasource property tag and place the `WSO2CarbonPostgresDB` property tag inside the `<Configuration>` element as described below
+Comment the existing `WSO2CarbonDB` data source property tag and place the `WSO2CarbonPostgresDB` property tag inside the `<Configuration>` element as described below

 ```xml
 <Configuration>